TheMonk2121/ai-dev-tasks/400_guides/400_system-overview.md

 development, combining structured workflows with intelligent automation to create a powerful development ecosystem.

-## Supported models (Cursor‑native)
+## Supported models (Cursor-native)

-- This system is documented and validated for Cursor‑native usage only.
+- This system is documented and validated for Cursor-native usage only.
 - For the current model list and selection, see the official docs:
   [Cursor Docs: Models](https://docs.cursor.com/models), or choose via Settings → AI → Models.
-- Third‑party model catalogs are intentionally omitted here to keep the docs Cursor‑focused.
+- Third-party model catalogs are intentionally omitted here to keep the docs Cursor-focused.
 Legacy/local runners (e.g., Ollama, LM Studio) are excluded from active docs and, if needed for reference, live only under `docs/legacy/**` or `600_archives/**`.